-- 8.41 The minimum period of full-time study for the awards of MPhil, PhD, MD(Res) and DrPS is two calendar years.
-The minimum period of full-time study for the award of DClinDent and DClinPsy is three calendar years. - 8.42 The minimum period of part-time study for the awards of MPhil, PhD, MD(Res)and DrPS is four calendar years.
-The minimum period of part-time study for the award of DClinDent and DClinPsy is six calendar years. - 8.43 The minimum registration period for a student who has transferred from another institution/programme under regulation 8.24 above is as specified in the regulation.
+- 8.45 The minimum period of part-time study for the awards of MPhil, PhD, MD(Res)and DrPS is four calendar years.
+The minimum period of part-time study for the award of DClinDent and DPsych is six calendar years. - 8.46 The minimum registration period for a student who has transferred from another institution/programme under regulation 8.26 above is as specified in the regulation.